lupyuen/lupyuen.github.io/src/display3.md

 _Are the lights on for Video Output DOM_VOUT?_

-We dump the status of the Power Domains...
+To find out, we dump the status of the Power Domains...

 - From [__System Memory Map__](https://doc-en.rvspace.org/JH7110/TRM/JH7110_TRM/system_memory_map.html): Base Address of PMU is __`0x1703` `0000`__